Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/baomal.md

   - name: "Attack of Opportunity"
     desc: "⬲ "
   - name: "Double Opportunity"
-    desc: "  A baomal gains an extra reaction each round that it can use only to make an [[Attack of Opportunity]].
-It must use a different head for each one it attempts, and it can't make more than one [[Attack of Opportunity]] for the same triggering action."
+    desc: "  A baomal gains an extra reaction each round that it can use only to make an [[Attack-of-Opportunity|Attack of Opportunity]].
+It must use a different head for each one it attempts, and it can't make more than one [[Attack-of-Opportunity|Attack of Opportunity]] for the same triggering action."
   - name: "Psychic Static Aura"
     desc: " ([[aura]], [[divination]], [[mental]], [[occult]]);  120 feet.
 All creatures, except aberrations, that begin their turn in the area take 5d6 (5d6) mental damage."
   - name: "Two Heads"